paklog/product-catalog/pre-load-products/README.md

 The `BASE_URL` environment variable should be set to the base URL of the API.
 By default, it is set to `http://localhost:8082` in the collection.

-You can override this by creating a Postman environment file (e.g., `dev.postman_environment.json`) and passing it to Newman with the `-e` flag:
+You can override this by creating a Postman environment file (e.g., `dev.postman_environment.json`) and passing it to Newman with the `-e` flag.
+A ready-to-use `dev.postman_environment.json` is already included in this directory:

 ```json
 {